squirrels-nest/squirrels-docs/docs/how-to/custom-fields.md

-# Parameter Option Custom Fields
+# Set Parameter Option Custom Fields

 When building out multi-select or single-select parameters, you can associate all parameter option with a custom attribute, and access the attribute for the selected parameter option(s) at runtime in `context.py` or the query views.